Medical supplies flow into India as COVID-19 deaths near 200,000

 “We expect that this could get worse before it gets better,” said its vice president, Myron Brilliant.

-Australia halted direct passenger flights from India until May 15, joining a growing list of nations adopting curbs to keep out more virulent variants.
+Australia halted direct passenger flights from India until May 15, joining a growing list of nations taking steps to keep out more virulent variants.

 VACCINE UNCERTAINTY